Nowrose-Irab-Poll/url-shortener-task/README.md

   - The counter guarantees uniqueness because it increments monotonically.
   - Each numeric value corresponds to a unique Base62 string, eliminating the risk of collision.

-### Persistent Storage:
-In production, the in-memory Map should be replaced or augmented with a database like:

-- Redis (for fast, in-memory key-value storage).
-- PostgreSQL/MySQL (for persistent relational data storage).

 ## Techniques to Ensure Short URLs Are Unique and Avoid Conflicts
 Incrementing Counter with Offset: